-The Dead Cells developer's new roguelike Windsblown has a dash so potent it makes the game seem disposable
+The Dead Cells developer's new roguelike Windblown has a dash so potent it makes the game seem disposable

 Hyper Light Speedrunner